christaO2/christaO2.github.io/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT LicensE - see [LICENSE](https://github.com/christaO2/christaO2.github.io/blob/main/LICENSE)

 ## Contact
 Feel free to reach out if you have any questions or suggestions!

 - LinkedIn: [christa-ongouya](https://linkedin.com/in/christa-ongouya)